TycheSoftwares/prevent-customers-to-cancel-woocommerce-orders/woo-prevent-cancel-order/readme.txt

 The plugin doesn't have any settings.
 When activated, it will prevent all roles except the administrator to cancel any WooCommerce orders.

->On account of Halloween, all premium plugins on our site are currently available at a 30% discount.
-You can use the coupon code HALLOWEEN2017 on the checkout page.
-[Go for it!](https://www.tychesoftwares.com/premium-plugins/?utm_source=wprepo&utm_medium=halloween&utm_campaign=PreventCustomersToCancel)

 **Some of our Pro plugins:**

 1. **[Booking & Appointment Plugin for WooCommerce](https://www.tychesoftwares.com/store/premium-plugins/woocommerce-booking-plugin/?utm_source=wprepo&utm_medium=link&utm_campaign=PreventCancelOrdersLite "Booking & Appointment Plugin for WooCommerce")**